 3.7.
 Parallel Query

-Parallel Query, supported from version 9.6, is a feature that processes a single query using multiple processes (Workers).
+Parallel Query, introduced in version 9.6, is a feature that processes a single query using multiple background worker processes.

-Figure 3.38 illustrates how a sequential scan query is processed by two Worker processes.
+Figure 3.38 illustrates a parallel sequential scan being processed by two Worker processes.

-The configuration parameter parallel_leader_participation, introduced in version 14, allows the Leader process to also process queries while waiting for responses from Workers.
-The default is on
+The parameter parallel_leader_participation, introduced in version 11 (and enabled by default), allows the Leader process to assist in query execution while waiting for responses from Workers.
+To simplify the following explanations and diagrams, however, the Leader process is assumed to wait only (i.e., parallel_leader_participation is off).

 |